A Caucus for High-Performance BuildingsPublished: Jul 27, 2012 Policy | Blog Post

 There are literally hundreds of caucuses registered with the U.S. House of Representatives.
 Some are well known to the public, like the Congressional Black Caucus or the Congressional Progressive Caucus.
 But there are also many caucuses that you probably haven’t heard about in the news, like the Congressional Caribbean Caucus or the Congressional Caucus on Lumber.

-“The goal was to reflect the definition of high-performance buildings as defined legislatively by EISA 2007,” said Doug Read, Director of Government Affairs at ASHRAE.
+“The goal is to reflect the definition of high-performance buildings as defined legislatively by EISA 2007,” said Doug Read, Director of Government Affairs at ASHRAE.
 “The caucus and the coalition were formed because Congress did not have clear expert resources ... or mechanisms of information exchange that would enable them to make educated decisions based on the best science, technology, or practices.”

 As a member of the coalition, IMT stands with the HPBCC as it continues to usher efficiency into the Capitol Hill spotlight it deserves.